 What is it God requires of us?
 The Old Testament prophet Micah tells us, “To act justly and to love mercy and to walk humbly with your God.”
 Jesus puts this instruction into practical terms by teaching us the works of mercy and compassion: feed the hungry, clothe the naked, shelter the homeless, visit the sick and imprisoned, give to the poor, and bury the dead.

-Today, we are called by God to respond to four areas of crisis and concern:
+Today, we are called by God to respond to five areas of crisis and concern:

 Work to end human trafficking and aid those who are victimized

 Advocate for just immigration policy